scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable.md

 show(List(1, 2, 3))
 ```

-Sequences are recursive, so our binary function is called
+The view provided by `Foldable` is recursive.
-recursively for each item in the sequence.
+Our binary function is called repeatedly
-The function produces another accumulator,
+for each item in the sequence,
-which we use to process the tail of the list.
+result from each call becoming the accumulator for the next.
-When we reach the end, the final accumulator is our result.
+When we reach the end of the sequence,
-The typical use case is to accumulate a value as we traverse.
+the final accumulator becomes our result.

 Depending on the operation we're performing,
-the order in which we visit the items may be important.
+the order in which we fold may be important.
 Because of this there are two standard variants of fold:

-- `foldLeft` traverses the sequence from "left" to "right" (start to finish);
+- `foldLeft` traverses from "left" to "right" (start to finish);
-- `foldRight` traverses the sequence from "right" to "left" (finish to start).
+- `foldRight` traverses from "right" to "left" (finish to start).

 Figure [@fig:foldable-traverse:fold] illustrates each direction.